danielabar/meblog/src/markdown/the-code-adjacent-superpowers-of-ai.md

 - The `.sln` solution file with numerous `.csproj` projects?
 "Think of each project like a gem that lives inside the repo instead of being published externally.
 The `.sln` ties them together so `dotnet build` knows what to compile."
 - The layered architecture with Controllers, Services, Providers, Domain, and Data projects?
 A table mapping each one to Rails equivalents — `App.Web.Services` is like `app/services/`, `App.Providers` is like your Faraday client wrappers, `App.Domain` is like ActiveRecord models but without the ORM magic.
 - Dependency injection?
 "In Rails, you just call `User.find(id)` or `SomeService.new` anywhere.
 In .NET, dependencies are declared in constructors and wired up at boot time."
 Followed by side-by-side code examples in C# and Ruby showing the same service written both ways.
 - MongoDB instead of PostgreSQL — no schema, no migrations, no `rails db:migrate`.
 "Adding a field to an entity just works.
-Old documents without that field return `null`.
-But also no rollback safety net."
+Old documents without that field return `null`."

-The result is a document that serves as a bilingual dictionary for codebases — and it was generated in short order instead of the days it would take to build that mental model from scratch.
+The result is a document that serves as a bilingual dictionary for codebases.

 ## Splitting Large Features into Deliverable Work

 Developers often struggle with breaking a large feature into smaller pieces that can be delivered, reviewed, and shipped independently.
 Without that decomposition, the default path is a long-running feature branch that drifts further from the mainline with every passing day.
 Merge conflicts accumulate.
 Integration issues hide until the end.
 And when it's finally time to open a pull request, the diff is so large that reviewers can't meaningfully evaluate it — they skim, approve, and hope for the best.

-AI assistants can help with the decomposition, but their default instinct — like most developers' — is to split horizontally: one ticket for the data model, one for the service layer, one for the API, one for the frontend.
+AI assistants can help with the decomposition, but their default instinct is to split horizontally: one ticket for the data model, one for the service layer, one for the API, one for the frontend.

 The problem is that nothing works end-to-end until the very last piece lands.
 Vertical slices are better: each ticket delivers a thin, end-to-end piece of functionality that a user can actually exercise.
 You can demo it, get feedback, and catch integration issues before investing in the next slice.